chomba/rackd/README.md

 # rackd
-Rackd aims to be an easily configurable API-first SD-WAN daemon
+Rackd aims to be an API-first SD-WAN daemon